-- (1) Protection of Coastal resources shall have priority over strict adherence to Caltrans design standards.
-Require Caltrans to use Design Exceptions for Highways 1 and 116 when necessary to minimize impacts to Coastal resources, including preservation of community character. - (2) Prohibit development of new driveways along Highway 1 and Highway 116 except where reasonable access cannot be provided by using existing driveways or local roads for access. - (3) Set and enforce access standards for new driveways and other encroachments to the Arterial Road system.
-These standards may include functional layout, location, and spacing requirements to minimize side frictions. - (4) In agricultural areas, include measures such as road signs, wider shoulders, and turnouts or over/under passes to provide safer roads for the agricultural industry, residents, and visitors where compatible with the character of the area and not impeding public access.
+- (3) Set and enforce access standards for new driveways and other encroachments to the Arterial Road system.
+These standards may include functional layout, location, and spacing requirements to minimize side frictions. - (4) In agricultural areas, include measures such as road signs, wider shoulders, and turnouts or over/under passes to provide safer roads for the agricultural industry, residents, and visitors where compatible with the character of the area, and does not impedeing public access, and does not impact other sensitive coastal resources.
 (GP2020 REVISED)